santoseduardojuniorai/video-data-annotation-portfolio/video-annotation/guidelines.md

 ## Labels

+### child_holds_toy

+Use this label when a child visibly holds a toy.

-### person_picks_object
+### child_moves_toy_backward

-Use this label when a person lifts an object from a visible surface or location.
+Use this label when a child moves a toy backward across a visible surface.

-### person_places_object
+### child_moves_toy_forward

-Use this label when a person puts an object onto a visible surface or location.
+Use this label when a child moves a toy forward across a visible surface.

-### person_moves_object
+### adult_reads_book

-Use this label when a person changes the location of an object without clearly picking it up and placing it down as separate events.
+Use this label when an adult visibly looks at an open book for the purpose of reading.

-### person_opens_object
+### adult_looks_at_child

-Use this label when a person opens a visible object, such as a book, box, door, or container.
+Use this label when an adult turns or directs their gaze toward the child.

+### adult_smiles

+Use this label when an adult visibly smiles.

-### person_closes_object
+### camera_focuses_on_adult

-Use this label when a person closes a visible object, such as a book, box, door, or container.
+Use this label when the camera focus or framing shifts to the adult.

-### person_writes
+### camera_focuses_on_toy

-Use this label when a person writes on paper or another visible writing surface.
+Use this label when the camera focus or framing shifts to the toy.

 ## Timestamp Rules